Pricing & Plans

 Security & Privacy

-(A word of warning: When it comes to providers that claim to be logless, you should still take their word with a grain of salt.
+(Another word of warning: When it comes to providers that claim to be logless, you should always take their word with a grain of salt.
 That said, there has yet to be an instance when VPNArea exposed or handed over user information, so we’re inclined to believe it does as it says.
 Still, a little skepticism never hurt anyone – especially where online privacy and security is concerned.)

 VPNArea Review: Encryption